MonkModeMan/ai-news-curation-site/astro-site/src/content/posts/2025-06-20-no-gpu-left-behind-unlocking-efficiency-with-co-located-vllm-in-trl-885911.md

 These challenges were not blockers, but they required careful debugging, version control, and a deeper understanding of how vLLM manages memory and parallelism under the hood.
 Lessons Learned
 Co-located inference dramatically improves GPU utilization.
-By allowing training and generation to share the same GPUs, we eliminate idle time and reduce hardware requirements — achieving higher throughput even with fewer GPUs. vLLM&#39;s sleep() feature is essential for large-scale colocation.
+By allowing training and generation to share the same GPUs, we eliminate idle time and reduce hardware requirements — achieving higher throughput even with fewer GPUs. vLLM's sleep() feature is essential for large-scale colocation.
 It enables fine-grained control over memory usage, allowing training to fully reclaim GPU memory between generation steps — a key enabler for models like Qwen2.5-72B.
 DeepSpeed ZeRO Stage 3 is essential for training large models.
 It allows extremely large networks to fit into memory by distributing model weights, gradients, and optimizer states across multiple GPUs.
 In our experience, enabling contiguous_gradients helped reduce memory fragmentation, while offloading the optimizer to the CPU freed up critical GPU memory — both of which were especially helpful in colocated setups.
 Colocation is powerful but comes with trade-offs.
 It works best when GPU memory is carefully managed, often requiring manual tuning of memory usage parameters like vllm_gpu_memory_utilization.
 While it offers clear throughput benefits and reduces idle GPU time, colocation may not be ideal for models with tight memory budgets or when memory fragmentation is not well controlled.
 When done right, though, it unlocks significant efficiency gains.
 TP/DP compatibility, Accelerate, and torchrun support make deployment seamless.
 Despite the complexity of the underlying architecture, the entire system can be launched and scaled with standard distributed tools.